GhostRealms/Homie/README.md

 - Support for multiple homes with increasing permissions.
 - /mark and /return as a simple temporary sethome location; stored in cache
 - your suggestions?

+ * bungeecord support will be added in a future release.